nugehood/nuge-website_1/content/gallery/index.md

 I believe that a design should not always be **static**.
 It could also be **dynamic**.

 Some designs are meant to be put into slides.
-For more interactability, got to my [**Instagram**](https://www.instagram.com/brief.look).
+For more design and art related content, go to my [**Instagram**](https://www.instagram.com/brief.look).

 ---